Xabaril/AspNetCore.Diagnostics.HealthChecks/doc/kubernetes-liveness.md

-## Kubernetes liveness and readiness probes
+## Kubernetes liveness and readiness probes using HealthChecks

 Asp.Net Core HealthChecks becomes really useful to configure our liveness and readiness probes in our kubernetes deployments.
 In the following lines we will show a sample of how can we do this.
+This sample is a little tutorial that might be useful for people starting to work with HealthChecks and Kubernetes.

 To follow the sample you will need to have docker and kubernetes running on your local computer, because we are going to build an image locally and we are not going to publish it.
 Remember that if you are using Windows and you are using minikube instead of docker for windows you have to set the docker environment to aim the minikube vm by executing **eval $(minikube docker-env)** in a bash window so docker sends the build context to the minikube machine and the k8s cluster can see the local images.

-First of all, we can create a new Empty Asp.Net Core application called **WebApp* and add the **Microsoft.AspNetCore.Diagnostics.HealthChecks** package to add health the health checks capabilities to our application.
-Remember to set the Docker support checkbox to have the project Dockerfile automatically created.
+First of all, we can create a new Empty Asp.Net Core application called **WebApp** and add the **Microsoft.AspNetCore.Diagnostics.HealthChecks** package to add the health checks capabilities to our application.
+Remember to set the Docker support checkbox to have the project **Dockerfile** automatically created.

 Next, we are going to configure a health check to represent the health of the service itself represented under the name "self".